LuisDiazUgena/Teensy-shortcuts/README.md

 # Teensy-shortcuts

-This programm is a shorcut manager for applications on your computer.
+This programm is a shortcut manager for applications on your computer.
 Up to 4 profiles (easy to implement more).
 Up to 6 buttons with display info of each one.
 It's really simple to add more, but without showing info in the LCD Screen.